 Avoid Dog Depression

-Dogs that are stuck indoors or do not get a change in environment can become very depressed, which is heartbreaking.
-A depressed dog can then evolve into an anxious dog, which can lead to odd behavior such as being scared of its own shadow, aggressive to other dogs and bad habits.
+Dogs that are stuck indoors or do not get a change in the environment can become very depressed, which is heartbreaking.
+A depressed dog can then evolve into an anxious dog, which can lead to odd behavior such as being scared of its own shadow, aggressive to other dogs, and bad habits.